How Do I Stop Receiving Credit Card Offers in the Mail?

 How to Opt Out of Credit Card Offers in the Mail

 Credit card offers can end up in your mailbox a few different ways, most commonly as a marketing tactic by credit card issuers.
-The Fair Credit Reporting Act (FCRA) allows credit reporting agencies including Experian, TransUnion and Equifax to provide credit card companies with a list of people who meet the credit requirements to prequalify for specific cards.
-Credit card issuers then use this information to send preapproved or prescreened credit card offers to consumers, also called "firm offers" of credit.
+The Fair Credit Reporting Act (FCRA) allows the credit bureaus (Experian, TransUnion and Equifax) to provide credit card companies with a list of people who meet the credit requirements to prequalify for specific cards.
+Credit card issuers then use this information to send consumers preapproved or prescreened credit card offers, also called "firm offers" of credit.

 There are benefits to receiving firm offers in the mail.
 Preapproved credit card offers provide you with valuable information about which cards you're likely to qualify for, helping you stay plugged in to the credit marketplace.
 Some issuers also offer prescreened consumers exclusive rewards, terms and deals unavailable to the general public.